 Watermelon may be one of the most appropriately named fruits.
-It’s a melon that’s 98 percent water.
-It’s also got a healthy amount of vitamin A and C, potassium, magnesium, and other important nutrients.
+It’s a melon that’s

-The most popular part of the watermelon is the pink fruit, but like its cousin, the cucumber, the whole thing is edible.
+The most popular part of the watermelon is the pink flesh, but like its cousin, the cucumber, the whole thing is edible.
 This includes the green scraps that usually end up in the compost bin.

-The rind, which is the green skin that keeps all that water-logged delicious fruit safe, is completely edible.
 Here are just a few reasons why you should consider not throwing it out.